 Many are contradictory.

 Publicly some of these works will be judged.

 I learn’t how to drink lying down and sleep standing up with nearly disastrous consequences.
 I work mainly in poetry, visual art, performance & publishing, co-running Hesterglock Press with Sarer Scotthorne.
-I run poetry & Poem Brut workshops and am Writer in Residence at Knowle West Media Centre / Working Class Writers Festival.
+I run poetry & Poem Brut workshops.
 I’m part of the Poem Brut movement as an artist, poet, performer, workshop-facilitator, curator & publisher.
 My work has been translated into Czech, Turkish, Russian & Slovakian.

 Some people have said these things: